 Here’s how to make this work.

 Step 1.
-Look at other “build muscle” websites who offer similar (yet different) products than yours.
+Look at other “build muscle” websites that offer similar (yet different) products than yours.

 Step 2.
 Write to each website owner with your collaboration idea.